aisingapore/TagUI/README.md

 # Why This
 The goal of web automation is to reproduce cognitive interactions that you have with certain websites so that your laptop or server can do it for you, base on your preferred schedule or conditions.
 TagUI helps you rapidly automate your repetitive or time-critical tasks - use cases include process automation, data acquisition and testing of web apps.

 This is a full-feature and free open-source tool, so there's nothing to upgrade to or any paid subscription.
-To feedback suggestions or bugs, kindly [raise an issue](https://github.com/tebelorg/TagUI/issues) or email ken@tebel.org.
-Originally developed by a test automation engineer to avoid writing code when automating web interactions.
+To feedback suggestions or bugs, [raise an issue](https://github.com/tebelorg/TagUI/issues) or email ken@tebel.org.
+Originally developed by a test automation engineer to avoid writing chunks of code when automating web interactions.

 ### FEATURES
+- automate on Chrome, Firefox, PhantomJS
 - natural language with JavaScript support
 - Chrome extension for recording steps
-- object repositories and datatables
+- object repositories / flexible datatables
-- auto-wait XPath/CSS element selector
+- intelligent XPath/CSS element selector
 - visual automation of website and desktop
 - live mode to try steps or code in real-time
 - run by schedule, command line, REST API
-- support outgoing API calls to webservices
+- advance outgoing API calls to webservices

 ### HOW IT WORKS
 TagUI converts your intentions in simple natural language into lines of working JavaScript code that perform web automation.
 Under the hood, it uses CasperJS, PhantomJS & SlimerJS.
 As an example, TagUI will instantly convert the automation flow below into 100+ lines of JavaScript code and automatically perform the steps to download a Typeform report.
 This makes it very easy for rapid prototyping, deployment and maintenance of web automation.